 COVID-19 Vaccine Preparedness Resources for Long-term Care and Retirement Homes

-Welcome to the COVID-19 Vaccine Preparedness Resources for long-term care (LTC) and retirement homes in Canada.
+Welcome to our COVID-19 Vaccine Preparedness Resources page for long-term care (LTC) and retirement homes in Canada.
 These resources have been curated with immunization experts from across the country, including Public Health Agency of Canada (PHAC), Solutions for Kids in Pain and #SeePainMoreClearly.
-These resources aim to help LTC and retirement homes plan and rollout COVID-19 vaccines to residents,i staff and essential care partners,ii and support informed choices about the COVID-19 vaccine.
+These resources aim to help LTC and retirement homes plan and rollout COVID-19 vaccines to residents, staff and essential care partners, and support informed choices about COVID-19 vaccines.

 This is not an exhaustive repository and intended to complement existing provincial, territorial and jurisdictional COVID-19 vaccine planning.
 Information about vaccine rollout in your province or territory can be found via your public health authority’s website.

-These resources can inform COVID-19 immunization clinic planning and are intended to complement existing jurisdictional immunization campaigns, clinic plans, legislation, regulations and policies.
+These resources can inform COVID-19 immunization clinic planning and are intended to complement existing jurisdictional immunization campaigns, clinic plans and policies.

-Section 2: Characteristics, handling and administration of Pfizer/BioNTech COVID-19 vaccines
+Section 2: Characteristics, handling and administration of COVID-19 vaccines

 Section 3: Promoting COVID-19 vaccine uptake

-Healthcare providers play a large role in promoting vaccine uptake by sharing the science and facts about COVID 19 vaccines and taking time to answer questions and address concerns.
+Healthcare providers play a large role in promoting vaccine uptake by sharing the science and facts about COVID 19 vaccines, taking time to answer questions and address concerns.

-- NEW!
-COVID-19 Vaccination Information Resources.
-Toolkit for Healthcare Providers.
-This toolkit was published by the PHAC and equips healthcare providers with information to help patients and colleagues make informed choices about the COVID-19 vaccine.
+- COVID-19 Vaccination Information Resources Toolkit for Healthcare Providers was published by the PHAC and equips healthcare providers with information to help patients and colleagues make informed choices about COVID-19 vaccines.

-- The Centre for Effective Practice has a repository of COVID-19 resources on their website.
-Example documents include:
+- The Centre for Effective Practice has a repository of COVID-19 resources on their website contains information including

 - CAnVax COVID-19 Vaccine Questions and Answers for Healthcare Providers is available in multiple languages, including French and English.